kimhye123/hello-world/README.md

 # hello-world
-this is a project that hye build to study
+this is a project that hye builds to study